pgmjah/blitz/README.md

 ## Changelog

+* 0.0.11 - Changed order of error checking for username first.

 * 0.0.10 - Removed blitz.config.json...wasn't needed, as server is self configuring.

 * 0.0.9 - Moved git repo to github.